keithledgerwood/WICLab-guide/002-active-directory.md

 2. Click **Continue with Okta Guests**.

-3. Login to your Okta Demo account with the registered credentials.
+3. Login to your Okta workshop account with the registered credentials.

 4. Under the name of your Okta org, click **Resume**.